Original Medicare, Medicare Advantage, and Medigap may all provide coverage for gastric bypass surgery for people who meet certain criteria.

 - heart disease

 - some types of cancer

 - type 2 diabetes

 Medicare requirements can vary by state and individual insurance providers.
-However, people must usually provide the following information:
+However, people must usually provide the following information to qualify for coverage:

-- the results of thyroid, adrenal, and pituitary blood tests showing all results in the normal range
+- the results of thyroid, adrenal, and pituitary blood tests, showing all results in a standard range

 - the results of a psychological evaluation

 - proof of participation in at least one unsuccessful weight loss program that a medical expert supervised